flarive/Neumorphism.Avalonia/README.md

 - Single .net Standard Library DLL (Neumorphism.Avalonia.dll)
 - Should be used with .net Core 3.x, .net5, .net6...
+- Lightweight (DLL is 1.5Mo when compiled in release mode)
+- Built upon the latest version of Avalonia UI (0.10.13)
 - .Net 6 demo application project